Hautaklyttn/progDocs/docs/articles/tcl.md

 }

 if {$org in {"t800" "t1000"}} {
-    puts "it wasn't in there!"
+    puts "it was in there!"
 }
 ```